vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 <figure> <img src = "../assets/images/maya_03_smooth_03.gif"><figcaption></figcaption></figure>

 We can subdivide our model as many times as we want.
-However, over dividing our model, and creating a model with too many faces can cause our Maya scene to run drastically slower and even crash.
+However, over dividing our model, and creating a model with too many faces, can cause our Maya scene to run drastically slower or even crash.
 Subdivision modeling is a balance between getting the right amount of smoothness for our scene, and making sure out computer can still run!

 With this in mind, the end result of our model, or how smooth our model should be, depends on its final destination.
-In an animation, were everything is calculated before hand and we only see the final result, a fairly high poly model is okay.
+In an animation, where all rendering is calculated before hand and we only see the final result, a fairly high poly model is okay.

-In games, however, where everything is being calculated in real time, we want our model to be as low resolution as possible while still describing the shape or form that we want to convey.
+In games, however, where rendering is being calculated in real time, we want our model to be as low resolution as possible while still describing the shape or form that we want to convey.

 <figure> <img src = "../assets/images/maya_03_smooth_04.gif"><figcaption></figcaption></figure>

-We also move our geometry in smooth preview to see the different effects of smoothing.
+We can also move our geometry in smooth preview to see the different effects of smoothing.

 <figure> <img src = "../assets/images/maya_03_smooth.jpg"><figcaption></figcaption></figure>

 ### Multi-Cut Tool for Subdivision

-We can change the shape of our subdivided model by placing edges loops at specific locations on our model.
+We can change the shape of our subdivided model by placing edge loops at specific locations on our model.

 Since subdivision divides edge loops and averages the position of vertices, placing edge loops close together will result in less drastic change of position and the appearance of a harder edge.

 The easiest way to add edge loops quickly in Maya is by using the **Multi-cut tool**.

-To activate the **Multi-cut tool**, in object mode, use the **Shift + RMB** menu and navigate to **Multi-cut**.
+To activate the **Multi-cut tool**, head to object mode and use the **Shift + RMB** menu to navigate to **Multi-cut**.

-The **Multi Cut tool** can be used for a variety of different operations, including adding new edges to our model through cutting.
+The **Multi Cut tool** can be used for a variety of different operations including adding new edges to our model through cutting.

 We will be using it to add edge loops.